 Are Lawyers in Demand?

-The number of jobs for lawyers is expected to increase by 6 percent between 2018-2028, which tracks closely to the average for all occupations at 5 percent.
+The number of jobs for lawyers is expected to increase by 4 percent between 2019-2029, which is in line with the average for all occupations at 4 percent.
 While law firms will remain the most common employer, the BLS expects to see more corporations across various industries (finance, insurance, consulting, healthcare, etc.) hiring attorneys as in-house counsel in order to cut costs.
 And, despite the job growth, competition for positions will remain strong.
 That means a willingness to relocate and strong practical experience will be key to landing a good job after law school.